UtahEFD/QES-Public/README.md

 ***QES requires the CUDA library and a NVIDIA GPU with Compute Capability of 7.0 (or higher).***

+**Note:** a compliation option for configuration without GPU will be added in the future.

 On a general Linux system, such as Ubuntu 18.04 or 20.04, the following packages need to be installed:
 * libgdal-dev
 * libnetcdf-c++4-dev